Ben, çayır gezgini.

 The sun continues to warm,

-but the color of the leaves has begun to turn.
+but the leaves have begun to turn.

 The olives stand at the edge of ripening,